 Our vision is to develop a school sporting programme that harbours a passion and enjoyment of participation in sport, and playing as part of a team, that will be carried forward beyond school life.
 Where pupils take pride in and aspire to train and play for the school’s teams on a weekly basis, whether that be in regular Saturday fixtures or county/national tournaments.
-We want to develop a sporting culture that will see us regularly field A and B teams across all years in our ‘priority sports’ (netball, lacrosse, rugby, football and cricket) with over 95% of pupils involved in competitive school sport.
+We want to develop a sporting culture that will see us regularly field A and B teams across all years in our ‘priority sports’ – netball, lacrosse, rugby, football (for girls and boys) and cricket – with over 95% of pupils involved in competitive school sport.
 We want to be known by our regular opponents as a school that competes well, whilst maintaining high levels of etiquette and sportsmanship whenever we take to the sporting arena.

 |Summer Term||Cricket / Athletics||Cricket / Athletics|